 All students must take four Core courses in sequence, three Foundation courses, three Specialized courses, one Psychology Option, and one Senior Experience course.
 It is permissible to take more than this minimum.
 Psychology majors may choose, during sophomore year, a primary specialization; each specialization requires one or two Foundation courses in addition to other course requirements.
-Specialized courses and a Senior Experience course will be chosen from options relevant to one's area of interest or specialization, if applicable.
+Specialized courses and a Senior Experience course will be chosen from options relevant to one's area of interest or specialization.
+A student may opt not to have a specialization.
 Please see the Psychology Department web page for more detail, including specialization-specific requirements.

-Specialization Biopsychology Required Foundation Course(s) PSY 212/Biopsychology PSY 214/Cognitive Psychology or PSY 213/Learning and Memory Cognitive Psychology PSY 214/Cognitive Psychology PSY 213/Learning and Memory Counseling and Clinical Psychology PSY 216/Personality Theory and Research PSY 217/Abnormal Psychology Developmental Psychology PSY 220/Development Across the Lifespan Industrial/Organizational Psycholog y PSY 267/Organizational Psychology Social Psychology PSY 218/ Psychology of Power, Oppression, and Privilege
+Specialization Biopsychology Required Foundation Course(s) PSY 212/Biopsychology PSY 214/Cognitive Psychology or PSY 213/Learning and Memory Cognitive Psychology PSY 214/Cognitive Psychology PSY 213/Learning and Memory Counseling and Clinical Psychology PSY 216/Personality Theory and Research PSY 217/Abnormal Psychology Developmental Psychology PSY 220/Development across the Lifespan Industrial/Organizational Psycholog y PSY 267/Organizational Psychology Social Psychology PSY 218/ Psychology of Power, Oppression, and Privilege